 A history of the first 20 years of Centennial Campus was commissioned by the Centennial Campus Partnership Office.

-Monteith Engineering Research Center
+Monteith Engineering Research Center renamed

 The Engineering Graduate Research Center was renamed after Larry Monteith, chancellor of NC State from 1989 to 1998.